-Registration and abstract submission now open!!!
+Registration and Grand Challenge are now open!!!

 The XII International Symposium of Functional Neuroreceptor Mapping of the Living Brain

 Our understanding of neuroreceptor function is largely based upon the study of isolated proteins in vitro.
 However, brain neuroreceptors and molecular recognition sites should not only be studied in isolation in a test-tube.
 They are part of a complex, dynamic and communicating environment that makes the living human brain “the most sophisticated machine imaginable, or unimaginable.” – Joseph LeDoux

 Join us at this biennial meeting, dedicated to the study of neuroreceptors in the living human brain – ‘Mapping Neroreceptors at Work’.
 The scientific program of this meeting will be multidisciplinary and translational, with a focus on the latest research on the study of in vivo neurotransmission:

 - In vivo receptor-receptor interactions and interneuronal communication

 - In vivo normo/pathophysiology